Ante Up 21 Blackjack

 Blackjack with Forced Bets

-One problem that arises from the rules and structure of this game is that the dealer will often end up with three or four cards to pick from for their poker hand.
-The trouble is if the dealer breaks their blackjack hand by drawing additional cards, they can still use them to beat your poker hand.
+One issue with the rules and structure of this game is that the dealer often ends up with three or four cards to choose from for their poker hand.
+If the dealer busts their blackjack hand by drawing extra cards, those same cards can still be used to beat your poker hand.

-The bust would actually increase their chances of outplaying you with their poker hand because they will have more cards to choose from.
+A bust would actually increase their chances of outplaying you with their poker hand because they have more cards to choose from.
 From this perspective, the poker hand is more valuable than the blackjack hand.

-These peculiarities increase the house edge of Ante Up 21 to nearly 0.80%.
-By means of comparison, the house edge in a standard game of blackjack that plays with six decks, with doubling on any two cards including after a split, and a peeking dealer who hits soft 17 is 0.66% with perfect basic strategy.
+These quirks increase the house edge of Ante Up 21 to nearly 0.80%.
+For comparison, a standard six-deck blackjack game that allows doubling on any two cards, including after a split, and has a peeking dealer who hits soft 17 carries a 0.66% house edge when played with perfect basic strategy.

-An S17 game where the rules are the same as those we just outlined has a house edge of 0.44%.
-The point is you should stick to conventional blackjack if you are disinterested in the poker aspect of Ante Up 21 since standard variations of 21 yield a lower house edge with basic strategy, causing you to lose less money per hour.
+An S17 game with the same rules has a house edge of 0.44%.
+Therefore, you should stick to conventional blackjack if you are not interested in the poker aspect of Ante Up 21, as standard versions of 21 yield a lower house edge with basic strategy, helping you lose less money per hour.

 View more...